How To Get Feedback On Your Social Skills And How You Come Across

-If you're in this situation, you might want some objective feedback on your social skills and the impression you make on others.
-The thought of learning what people really think of you would make anyone nervous.
-But you may be at a point where you feel it's more important to find out what your blind spots are.
+If you're in this situation you might want some objective outside feedback on your social skills and the impression you make.
+The thought of learning what people really think of you would make anyone nervous, but you may be at a point where you feel it's more important to find out what your blind spots are.

 Below I'll go over the pros and cons of different ways of doing that.
 I'll stick to avenues for learning about your everyday interpersonal skills, not work-related stuff like how good you are at interviewing or running meetings.
 But first, let me point out:

 It's tricky to get a thorough, impartial assessment of your social skills

 As useful as it would be to know exactly how you come across to everyone, it's not that easy to get that information.
 There are several barriers to getting good feedback:

 - We all act differently depending on the situation.
 Someone may be fine chatting to a long-time co-worker at the office, but feel awkward and withdrawn at a meet up full of strangers.
 Someone else may make a good first impression, but have some annoying habits around their old friends.
 For any one person to give you the best possible feedback they'd need to observe you in a variety of settings, over a period of time.
 Most can't do that.

 - A lot of people's social tastes are subjective.
 One person may think you're opinionated and corny.
 Another may love your sense of humor and that you're comfortable sharing how you feel.
 If you get a mix of conflicting feedback it can be hard to know what to make of it all.
 Some of the evaluations you get may not be about your social skills at all, but your style, tastes, and hobbies.